 Strategic CFO relationships require ongoing communication and trust.
 You’ll discuss sensitive topics like cash concerns, hiring decisions, and growth fears, so responsiveness and communication style matter as much as technical expertise.
 At Bennett Financials, we prioritize speed and clarity because founders make real decisions that can’t wait.

-Your Next Move to Navigate From Five Million to Ten Million Revenue
+Your Next Move to Navigate From $5M to $10M Revenue

 Scaling from $5M to $10M requires different financial infrastructure than getting to $5M in the first place.
 You benefit from clearer forecasts, tighter margins, better cash management, and strategic guidance on when to invest versus when to protect profitability.